ThereforeGames/unprompted/docs/ANNOUNCEMENTS.md

 Now that Unprompted has a fairly robust feature set, I plan on turning my attention to bug reports.
 There are a few kinks I'd like to address soon.
 In particular, [Unprompted does not work well with the Dynamic Prompts extension](https://github.com/ThereforeGames/unprompted/issues/16), possibly due to a limitation in the A1111 WebUI.
 I am considering a few different solutions to this - feel free to weigh in with your own input.

 Additionally, I would like to overhaul the extension UI as well as the github docs.
-Both of these were hastily thrown together and could a lot of polish.
+Both of these were hastily thrown together and could benefit from a lot of polish.
 You can expect improvements in these areas over the next few updates!

 That's all for now - thank you for reading, and good luck with your prompts!